-Below are all the products you’ll need.
-They’re clickable, so check them out.
-The white toner isn’t mandatory; you only absolutely need the bleaching kit, the conditioner, and your choice of hair dye.
-In addition to this, you’ll need some gloves, a shower cap, and a mixing bowl.
-The whole process should end up costing under 25$.
+Below are all the products you'll need.
+The white toner isn't mandatory; you only absolutely need the bleaching kit, the conditioner, and your choice of hair dye.
+In addition to this, you'll need some gloves, a shower cap, and a mixing bowl.
+The whole process should end up costing about 25$.

 Step 1: How To Bleach Your Hair

 The first step is bleaching your hair.
 If you have anything but light blonde hair, you absolutely need to bleach it if you want the pastel color to actually be pastel.
 If you have already blonde hair, skip this step.